 Jo Cooke is a Director of Hoarding Disorders UK CIC and also runs her own business Tapioca Tidy.

 She is also the author of the book Understanding Hoarding which is fast becoming the “go to manual” for people with hoarding tendencies, their families and agencies that work with people exhibiting hoarding behaviours.
-Jo is also author of the upcoming publication Overcoming Chronic Disorganization.
+Jo is also author of the publication Overcoming Chronic Disorganization.

 Jo has appeared in the Guardian newspaper, Cosmopolitan and other publications.
 She has also appeared a number of times on BBC Radio, including a feature on Jeremy Vine's show in 2024, and featured on BBC Sounds, BBC Breakfast and ‘Inside Out’.
 Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award.